Looking back, around and ahead

 Things have changed a lot since then.
 With kids, everything is very different.
 I have to focus on them and on keeping things super stable.
 I don’t have many friends right now-work and kids, school and church, gamelan. faceBook helps me to stay in touch and connect with people from my past and present.

-My wife Erika is a great wife and an excellent mom, involved with her faith communities and active at school.
+My wife Erika is a great wife and an excellent mom, involved with her faith community and active at school.
 She grew up in Long Beach and was a preschool teacher for a long time.
 She also did Renaissance Faire and worked as a “wench” in a ren faire-themed magic show.
 We met at a gay bar in Long Beach in ’97, and got close quickly.
 She moved in with me 6 months later after her car got stolen and someone broke into her house.
 We got married in November ’98 in her best friend’s backyard.
 She never wants to leave Portland.
-She’s working right now on getting a degree from Seminary.
+She wants to get a degree from Seminary.
 She has varying hair color and is getting lots of tattoos.

 They’re all great kids-smart in different ways and mostly well-behaved (though they really don’t like to listen to their parents).
 We’re a loving family, but we’re not permissive.